NETWAYS/jenkins-training/Extras/best-practise.md

 * Commit $JENKINS\_HOME to git
   - Only included config that you really need
   - Don't commit artifacts or logs
-  - Test agents could be build with docker
+  - Test agents could be built with docker
   - Just merge and go productive

 !SLIDE bullets noprint